SuperCowPowers/zat/README.rst

 BroThon |travis| |Coverage Status| |supported-versions| |license|
 ================================================================================================================

-**Python Utilities for Bro IDS**
+**Bro + Python = BroThon!**

-BroThon is a set of utilities to support the ingestion, processing, and analysis of Bro IDS data with Python.
+The BroThon package supports the ingestion, processing, and analysis of Bro IDS data with Python.

 |kitware-logo|